There are some common side effects during pregnancy which you may experience throughout each trimester.

 - Witchhazel tincture which you can also purchase from your pharmacy, is used topically.
 You can apply it on a cotton ball to the affected area when going to bed.
 Leave the wet cotton ball on overnight and you will usually see great results in 2-3 days.
 There is also a witchhazel cream which you can place in the fridge for extra soothe-factor!

-Pregnancy Side Effect #7 – Heartburn / Reflux
+Side Effects During Pregnancy Tip #7 – Heartburn / Reflux

 Progesterone the culprit yet again!
 It relaxes the valve at the entrance to the stomach, which makes it easier for stomach acid to flow into the oesophagus, resulting in a burning sensation.
 Your baby can also press on the stomach which again causes stomach acid to flow upwards.